1st/1st.github.io/_posts/2026-02-02-jekyll-github-actions-basics.md

 That is it.
 Push to `main` and GitHub Pages builds the site.

-Look at my blog source code to find the actually working example: https://github.com/1st/1st.github.io
+Look at my [blog source code](https://github.com/1st/1st.github.io) to find the actually working example.